MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

-The conclusion that I reached by observing the difference between the sequential and the diverging map of tourism in Europe is that if the message emphasizes the lowest and highest values, a diverging scale can be a good choice; however, if the story is about the highest (=darkest) values, then a sequential color scale is preferable.
+The conclusion that I reached by observing the difference between the sequential and the diverging map of tourism in Europe is that if the message emphasizes the lowest and highest values, a diverging scale can be a good choice; however, if the story is about the highest (darkest) values, then a sequential color scale is preferable.

 Here is an interesting [Datawrapper